 Provincial implementation dates for new programs of study are not yet determined.
 Dates will be determined in consultation with education partners based on readiness and supports for implementation.
-For more information, see Kindergarten to Grade 12 Curriculum Implementation on the Alberta Education website.
+For more information, see Curriculum Development on the Alberta Education website.

 Learning and Teaching Resources